kubenext/lissio/docs/plugins/content/docs/writing-plugins.md

 ## Content

 Plugins configured as modules can serve content.
-The content consists of Octant components. wrapped in a `ContentResponse`.
+The content consists of Lissio components. wrapped in a `ContentResponse`.
 The function will receive the currently requested content path and can display content based on that path.

 ```go